The Wandering Router

 These devices operate at different layers of the OSI model and include hubs, switches, routers, modems, repeaters, gateways, and more.

-1. Hub – The Basic Network Connector
+A. Hub – The Basic Network Connector

 A hub is one of the simplest networking devices that connects multiple devices in a local area network (LAN).
 Basically acting as a central connection point for devices within a network.
-It has 4-24 ports (RJ-45 ports) only.

 HUB Hub-A dumb Networking Device